jim245/cs386team1/Deliverables/Report5.md

   2. Successes: Unity working, was really struggling on how to fix a certain issue. <br>
   3. Failures: A couple team members were not available this weekend so the meeting did not really happen. <br>
   4. Barriers: People being sick and out of town causing communication problems. <br>
-  5. Talking to everyone more in class <br>
+  5. What we should try next time: Talking to everyone more in class.
+Work on the first release. <br>

 ## 3. Next steps
 We need to work really hard on the game to get it actually running in preperation for the first iteration delivarable and midterm presentation.